mew-cx/osgtoy/osgvrpn/trunk/OpenSceneGraph/examples/osgVRPNviewer/README.txt

 the tracker.

-The app may be configured to attach the tracker to an osgVRPN::TrackerTransform on the central cone, so that cone is controlled by the tracker (see the use* booleans near the top of osgVRPNviewer.cpp)
+The app may be configured to attach the tracker to an osgVRPN::TrackerTransform on the central cone, so that cone is controlled by the tracker (see the gUse* booleans near the top of osgVRPNviewer.cpp)